biswajitpaul01/ng-tuts/notes.md

     2. Hash Location Strategy: To enable Hash-based routing, we need to use Hash location strategy when Hash (#) will be appended to the URL.
 While implementing hash-based routing strategy, we need to pass Boolean useHash to true.

 ## Route loading
-    1. Pre-Loading
-    2. Eager Loading
-    3. Lazy Loading
+    1. Pre-Loading: Feature Modules under Pre-Loading would be loaded automatically after the application starts.
+    2. Eager Loading: Feature modules under Eager Loading would be loaded before the application starts.
+This is the default module-loading strategy.
+    3. Lazy Loading: Feature modules under Lazy Loading would be loaded on demand after the application starts.
+It helps to start application faster.

 ## Angular Form
     1. Reactive Forms
+        The difference between resetForm and reset is that the former will clear the form fields as well as any validation, while the later will only clear the fields.
+Use resetForm after the form is validated and submitted, otherwise use reset.
     2. Template-driven Forms

 ## Compilation Types in Angular
     1. Just-in-Time (JIT): Just-in-Time (JIT) is a type of compilation that compiles your app in the browser at runtime.
 JIT compilation is the default when you run the ng build (build only) or ng serve (build and serve locally) CLI commands. ng build ng serve

+    2. Ahead-of-Time (AOT): The Angular ahead-of-time (AOT) compiler converts your Angular HTML and TypeScript code into efficient JavaScript code during the build phase before the browser downloads and runs that code.
+Compiling your application during the build process provides a faster rendering in the browser.
-    2. Ahead-of-Time (AOT): Ahead-of-Time (AOT) is a type of compilation that compiles your app at build time.
-For AOT compilation, include the --aot option with the ng build or ng serve command as below ng build --aot ng serve --aot
+    Ahead-of-Time (AOT) is a type of compilation that compiles your app at build time.
+For AOT compilation, include the --aot option with the ng build or ng serve command as below ng build --aot
+    ng serve --aot
 __Note:__ The ng build command with the --prod meta-flag (`ng build --prod`) compiles with AOT by default.